armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 If this is not the case, for example when a ZIP file is part of a larger file (such as a blob like a firmware dump), then it becomes a lot harder to unpack data, or it could be that the other data than expected is unpacked.
-Two examples can help illustrate this.
+Two small examples can help illustrate this.

-### Example 1: ZIP file with extra data after the central directory
+#### Example 1: ZIP file with extra data after the central directory

 If extra data is appended to a file, then the method as described above does not always work with most popular ZIP tools or unpacking libraries, as